Learn to Hunt

 Round 4: December 31, 2020 Deadline

-Any remaining undesignated areas in the state will be designated in this round, which must be completed by December 31, 2020.
+If there are any remaining undesignated areas in the state, they will be designated in this round, which must be completed by December 31, 2020.

-On January 21, 2015, the Environmental Protection Commission approved a revision to the State Implementation Plan (SIP) to attain the lead National Ambient Air Quality Standards (NAAQS) in Council Bluffs.
+On January 21, 2015, the Environmental Protection Commission (EPC) approved a revision to the State Implementation Plan (SIP) to attain the 2008 lead National Ambient Air Quality Standards (NAAQS) in Council Bluffs.
 The transmittal letter and SIP revision are dated January 30, 2015, and were forwarded to the U.S. EPA on February 3rd for federal review.
+EPA fully approved the Council Bluffs Lead Nonattainment SIP on February 26, 2016.

 On May 17, 2016, the Environmental Protection Commission approved a revision to the State Implementation Plan (SIP) to attain the 1-hour SO2 National Ambient Air Quality Standards (NAAQS) in Muscatine county.
-The SIP revision was forwarded to U.S. EPA on May 17th for federal notice and approval.
+The SIP revision was forwarded to U.S. EPA on May 17, 2016 for federal notice and approval.
+EPA fully approved the Muscatine nonattainment SIP on November 17, 2020.

 On February 18, 2014, the Environmental Protection Commission approved a revision to the State Implementation Plan (SIP) to prevent future violations of the 24-hour fine particulate (PM2.5) National Ambient Air Quality Standards (NAAQS) in Muscatine.
 The SIP revision was forwarded to U.S. EPA on February 18th for federal notice and approval.
 EPA approved the SIP revision on December 1, 2014.